ExtensityAI/symbolicai/README.md

 a = 3
 ```

-Nevertheless, we are aware that not all errors are as simple as the shown syntactic error example, which can be resolved automatically.
+We are aware that not all errors are as simple as the shown syntactic error example, which can be resolved automatically.
 Many errors occur due to semantic misconceptions.
-Such issues, require contextual information and therefore we are further exploring means towards more sophisticated error handling mechanism.
+Such issues require contextual information.
+Therefore, we are further exploring means towards more sophisticated error handling mechanism.
 This includes also the usage of streams and clustering to resolve errors in a more hierarchical contextual manner.

 ## 🕷️ Explainability, Testing & Debugging

-Perhaps one of the greatest benefits when using neuro-symbolic programming is that we can get a clear understanding of how well our LLMs understand atomic operations, if they fail and more specifically, when they fail to be able to follow their StackTraces to determine the failure points.
+Perhaps one of the greatest benefits of using neuro-symbolic programming is, that we can get a clear understanding of how well our LLMs understand atomic operations.
+Specifically we gain knowledge about if and and if yes at which point they fail, enabling to follow their StackTraces and determine the failure points.
 Neuro-symbolic programming allows us to debug the model predictions and understand how they came about.
 Furthermore, we can Unit Test them to detect conceptual misalignments.

 ### Unit Testing Models

-Since our premise is to divide and conquer complex problems, we can now curate conceptual Unit Test and target very specific and trackable sub-problems.
+Since our premise is to divide and conquer complex problems, we can curate conceptual Unit Test and target very specific and tracktable sub-problems.
 The resulting measure, i.e. success rate of model predictions, can then be used to evaluate their conceptual performance, and hint towards undesired flaws or biases.

-This allows us now to design domain-specific benchmarks and see how well general learners, such as GPT-3, adapt to these tasks.
+This allows us to design domain-specific benchmarks and see how well general learners, such as GPT-3, adapt to these tasks.

 For example, we can write a fuzzy comparison operation, that can take in digits and strings alike and perform a semantic comparison.
 LLMs can then be asked to evaluate these expressions.
-Often times, these LLMs still fail to understand the semantic meaning these tokens and predict wrong answers.
+Often times, these LLMs still fail to understand the semantic meaning of these tokens and give wrong answers.

 The following code snipped shows a Unit Test to perform semantic comparison of numbers (between digits and strings):